The Most Popular Types Of Roof Trusses And Their Uses

 King Post

-Unfortunately though, king post trusses have a limited span.
+Unfortunately, though, king post trusses have a limited span.
 In most instances, they measure 5 to 8 meters, making them unsuitable for large-scale roofing projects.

 Queen Post

 Queen post roof trusses are very similar to king posts.
-Both have simple designs, use very few materials, and are incredibly cost-effective.
+Both have simple designs, use few materials, and are incredibly cost-effective.
 With that said, queen post trusts require more materials to make.
 As a result, they’re typically more expensive than king post trusses.

 Another thing that sets queen post trusses apart is their span.
 You see, they can measure up to 12 meters.
 Be that as it may, they’re still best suited for residential construction.